 So if you’re a big fan of the show, you’ll have fun trying to spot where different scenes were shot.

-12. Lokrum Island
+11. Lokrum Island

-This morning, catch the first ferry across to the island of Lokrum.
+If you can, catch the first ferry across to the island of Lokrum.
 The ferry leaves from the old port, and you can buy your tickets at the booth right next to the boat.

 Lokrum is a beautiful, forested island, which is just a short fifteen-minute boat ride away.
 It’s an ideal escape from the hustle and bustle of the old town.
 This small island is less than one mile wide and its only inhabitants are peacocks and rabbits.

-When you arrive, check out the old Medieval Benedictine Monastery, the fort and the unique Botanic Gardens, home to five hundred species of exotic plants.
+When you arrive, check out the old Medieval Benedictine Monastery, the fort, and the unique Botanic Gardens, home to five hundred species of exotic plants.

 After walking around in the heat for an hour or so, you’ll be more than ready to jump into the crystal clear sea.